Allah Bakhsh (painter)

 Ustad Allah Bakhsh (c.
-1895 – 18 October 1978; sometimes spelled Allah Bux or Allah Bukhsh) was a Pakistani painter and calligrapher who was actively involved in aesthetics and classical landscape paintings throughout his life.
-He produced his work in British India before partition and in Pakistan after split of Indian subcontinent.
-Most of his work revolves around traditional tales of Persian and Hindu mythology.
-He also depicted rural life, particularly culture of Punjab, Pakistan in his paintings.
+1895 – 18 October 1978) was a Pakistani painter and calligrapher who was actively involved in Punjabi cultural aesthetics and classical landscape paintings throughout his career.
+He produced his work in British India, and after the partition, in Pakistan.
+Most of his work revolves around Punjabi folklore, as well as traditional tales of Persian and Hindu mythology.

 The recipient of national literary award, the Pride of Performance in 1963, he is primarily recognized for depicting tragic love stories of Sohni Mahiwal, Heer Ranjha and Tilism-e-Hoshruba, an epic story of Amir Hamza, a legendary Persian adventurer.
-Sometimes, he used to depict traditional festivals of Punjab.
+Sometimes, he used to depict the traditional festivals of Punjab.
 Some of his work he produced after independence was acquired by the National Art Gallery.

 Life and background

-He was born around 1895 in British India (in modern-day Wazirabad, Pakistan).
+He was born around 1895 in Wazirabad, British Punjab, into a Punjabi family.
 He spent most of his life in Lahore.
 At first, he attended a Madrasa to study Urdu and Arabic, however, he subsequently left school.
 His father was a house painter who used to work at Mughalpura Railway Workshop.